 Every year, virtual reality technology gets a tiny step closer to that Star Trek Holodeck dream, and 2018 was no exception.
-With the release of the affordable Oculus Go and the ultra high-end Vive Pro—along with countless other headsets—this year saw VR tech make promising strides towards being a system that anyone would want to own.
+With the release of the affordable Oculus Go and the ultra high-end Vive Pro—along with countless other contenders for the best gaming headset crown—this year saw VR tech make promising strides towards being a system that anyone would want to own.
 But what's in store for 2019?

 Oculus' ambitious new headset the Quest will meld the portability of mobile hardware with most of the tracking accuracy of high-end PC VR, an important step towards VR really breaking into the mainstream.
 Prices will likely keep coming down, and there are some big, exciting VR games coming that do things that just wouldn't be the same outside of virtual reality.
 Here's what to expect from VR in 2019.